Zimbabwe is the ideal destination for travellers who want to do more than simply view wildlife from a safari vehicle.

 What the Experts Say

-- It is recommend that you not use credit cards in Zimbabwe, as some places don’t accept them as payment
+- It is recommended that you not use credit cards in Zimbabwe, as some places don’t accept them as payment

 - Don’t bring any clothes with camouflage patterns or designs – this is not allowed in Zimbabwe.
 This applies to any clothing that can be construed as mimicking military wear.
 Visitors are urged not to wear, or even carry, any military-inspired clothing while travelling in Zimbabwe.